isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

    the server ensures that IP reservations are unique for a subnet within a single host backend and/or Kea configuration file.
 It does not guarantee that the reservations are unique across multiple backends.
+   On server startup, only IP reservations defined in the Kea configuration file are checked for uniqueness.

 The following is an example configuration with two reservations for the same IP address but different MAC addresses: